falconry/falcon/CONTRIBUTING.md

 $ tools/mintest.sh
 ```

-You may also use Python 3.6+ if you don't have 3.8 installed on your system.
+You may also use another Python 3.6+ version if you don't have 3.8 installed on your system.
 Substitute "py36", "py37", "py39", "py310", etc as appropriate.
 For example:

 ```bash